maswiebe/maswiebe.github.io/assets/mml/test.md

 ![](https://michaelwiebe.com/assets/mml/sc_nmex_rob.png){:width="80%"}
 New Mexico's synthetic control is 51% Mississippi, 21% Louisiana, 18% Texas, and 7% Wyoming.
 Its MML occurs before a drop in homicides that is partly matched by the synthetic control group.

 Overall, I worry that these three states coincidentally legalized medical marijuana when crime was high and falling, and that the triple-diff estimates are just picking up these trends.
-I'll put the other synthetic control graphs in this footnote.[^6]
+You can look at the other synthetic control graphs in this footnote.[^7]

 Randomization inference